-- 4.135 A single housing allocation at Brightlingsea, which will support 100 houses, is located 260m from the SPA and Ramsar site.
+4.138 A single housing allocation at Brightlingsea, which will support 100 houses, is located 260m from the SPA and Ramsar site.
 The mudflats and estuarine habitat within 500m of the proposed development are suitable for a number of qualifying bird species, which are vulnerable to impacts from non-physical disturbance.
 Although there is potential for adverse effects to occur, the impacts are considered to be unlikely due to the relatively small scale of development and the occurrence of intervening habitats and built environment which would act to limit impacts such as noise.
 Furthermore, any construction traffic would access the site from the north and away from the SPA/Ramsar.
+In light of the absence of a clear source-pathway-receptor between the development site and the SPA, and the distance involved, no perceptible or significant level of disturbance to the SPA/Ramsar qualifying features would be expected as a result of the housing allocation.

-In addition, construction at this location would be expected to meet minimum standards with regards to best practice methods. - 4.136 No likely significant effects for Colne Estuary (Mid-Essex Coast Phase 2) SPA and Ramsar are predicted in relation to non-physical disturbance, either alone or incombination.
+4.139 No likely significant effects for Colne Estuary (Mid-Essex Coast Phase 2) SPA and Ramsar are predicted in relation to non-physical disturbance, either alone or incombination.